-These photon backgrounds range from the low-energy cosmic radio radiation (called Universal Radio Background or URB in the following) through the microwave region of the Cosmic Microwave Background (CMB) up to the infra-red and UV radiation that we will refer to as the Extragalactic Background Light (EBL).
-Figure 1.3 contains an overview of these backgrounds and show their overlap.
+These photon backgrounds range from the low energy cosmic radio radiation (called Universal Radio Background or URB in the following) through the microwave region of the Cosmic Microwave Background (CMB) up to the infra-red and UV radiation that we will refer to as the extragalactic background light (EBL).
+Figure 1.3 contains an overview over these backgrounds and show their overlap.